web-platform-tests/wpt/docs/_writing-tests/wdspec.md

 command](https://w3c.github.io/webdriver/#close-window) are located in then `close_window` directory.

-Similar to [testharness.js][], wdspec tests contain within them any number of "sub-tests."
-Sub-tests are defined as Python functions whose name begins with `test_`, e.g. `test_state_element`.
+Similar to [testharness.js][] tests, wdspec tests contain within them any number of "sub-tests."
+Sub-tests are defined as Python functions whose name begins with `test_`, e.g. `test_stale_element`.

 ## The `webdriver` client library